abserari/abserari/README.md

 ## Hi there 👋

-I make elegantly professional 💻 Distributed Systems, and also Write some blogs. 🌈
+I make elegantly professional ☁️ Cloud , 💻 Distributed Systems also Write some blogs. 🌈

 Here are some ideas to get you started:
 - 🔭 I’m currently working on [pulse](https://github.com/silverswords/pulse)
-- 🌱 I’m currently learning kubernetes, linux kernel
+- 🌱 I’m currently learning kubernetes, linux kernel, Dapr, OSS
 - 👯 I’m looking to collaborate on opensource project
 - 🤔 I’m looking for help with getting a job in Chengdu
 - 💬 Ask me about how to learn porgramming